 It’s good to make friends with other expats while you’re living in China, but don’t forget to try to make friends with some of the Chinese teachers at your school.

-You don’t have to speak Chinese to teach in China
+You don’t have to speak Chinese to teach English in China

 So to conclude, you don’t have to speak Chinese in order to teach and live in China.